ricanontherun/TelemetryFramework/README.md

 # Telemetry Framework

 An exercise in networked software.
-The intention of this software is to gather various system information from a configurable set of machines.
+The purpose of this project is, by providing client and server software, to aggregate resource information from a cluster of machines and display it in some meaningful way.